railsadminteam/rails_admin/docs/cancancan.md

-Rails Admin is fully compatible with [[CanCanCan|https://github.com/CanCanCommunity/cancancan]], an authorization framework to limit which actions a user can perform on each model.
+Rails Admin is fully compatible with [[CanCanCan (previously cancan)|https://github.com/CanCanCommunity/cancancan]], an authorization framework to limit which actions a user can perform on each model.

 ### Setup CanCanCan